-Natural remedies, such as medicinal plants, have been used since ancient times to treat a variety of symptoms, including pain.
+For centuries, people have used natural remedies, such as medicinal plants, to treat a variety of symptoms, including pain.

-Wild lettuce is a plant known for its pain-relieving properties.
-It is utilized by people interested in alternatives to conventional medications.
+Wild lettuce is a plant that has been used for pain relief and to induce sleep.
+It’s used by people interested in alternatives to conventional medications.

-Though wild lettuce may have several health benefits, many people are unaware of the adverse side effects that can occur from ingesting this plant.
+Though wild lettuce might have some health benefits, many people are unaware of the adverse side effects that can occur from ingesting this plant.

-Wild lettuce (Lactuca virosa) is native to many areas of the world, including North America, Europe and the Middle East.
+Wild lettuce (Lactuca virosa) is grown in various areas of the world, including Iran, Austria, France, Germany, and Scotland.

-This herb thrives in sunny locations, such as along riverbanks and roadsides, and can grow up to six feet (1.8 meters) in height.
+This herb thrives in sunny locations, such as along riverbanks and roadsides.
+It can grow up to 6 feet (1.8 meters) in height.

-Wild lettuce has bright green leaves which sprout from a green stem that is occasionally spotted purple.
+Wild lettuce has bright green leaves, which sprout from a green stem that’s occasionally spotted purple.

 Lactucarium may deliver similar effects as opium — but with fewer side effects.

-Today, there are many different wild lettuce products available, containing extracts of the plant’s seeds, leaves and milky sap.
+Today, you can find many wild lettuce products that contain extracts of the plant’s seeds, leaves, and milky sap.

-In addition, wild lettuce has psychoactive properties and is sometimes used recreationally by people looking for a natural buzz.
+In addition, wild lettuce has psychoactive properties.
+It’s sometimes used recreationally by people looking for a natural buzz.

-Summary The extract of wild lettuce seeds, leaves and sap are added to a number of natural products claiming to relieve a variety of health problems, such as pain and anxiety.
+The extract of wild lettuce seeds, leaves, and sap are added to a number of natural products claiming to relieve a variety of health concerns, such as pain and anxiety.

 Wild lettuce extract, or lactucarium, has long been used to relieve pain.

-In fact, sesquiterpene lactones make up a large part of the milky substance lactucarium secreted by wild lettuce.
+In fact, sesquiterpene lactones make up a large part of the lactucarium secreted by wild lettuce.

 While many natural healthcare companies and homeopathic websites promote wild lettuce as a pain treatment, scientific evidence is lacking.

-However, some animal studies suggest that the compounds in wild lettuce extract may have impressive pain-relieving properties.
+Few studies in humans have examined wild lettuce and pain relief, though some animal studies suggest the compounds in wild lettuce extract may have pain-relieving properties.

-For example, a study in mice demonstrated that at doses of 7 and 13.5 mg per pound (15 and 30 mg per kg) of body weight, lactucin and lactucopicrin, combined, had comparable pain-relieving effects as 30 mg of ibuprofen (6).
+For example, a study in mice demonstrated that at doses of 7 and 13.5 milligrams (mg) per pound of body weight (or 15 and 30 mg per kilogram of body weight), lactucin and lactucopicrin combined had comparable pain-relieving effects to 30 mg of ibuprofen (

-Though wild lettuce has been used since ancient times to treat pain, very little evidence supports its use in humans.
+Though wild lettuce has been used since ancient times to treat pain, very little scientific evidence supports its use in humans.

-Aside from pain, wild lettuce is promoted as a natural treatment for a variety of conditions, such as:
+Wild lettuce is promoted as a natural treatment for a variety of conditions aside from pain, such as:

-Though you can find information on the alleged healing qualities of wild lettuce on many alternative medicine websites, there is currently no scientific research to support its use to treat any of the above conditions.
+Though you can find information on the alleged healing qualities of wild lettuce on many alternative medicine websites, there’s currently no scientific research to support its use to treat any of the above conditions.

-Feverfew, also in the Asteraceae group, is rich in parthenolide, which inhibited the growth of leukemia cells in a test-tube study (9).
+Feverfew, also in the Asteraceae family, is rich in parthenolide, which inhibited the growth of leukemia cells in a test-tube study (

 However, there are few studies on the specific compounds found in wild lettuce.

-Until more research is completed on the health effects of wild lettuce, the claims aired by certain websites and supplement companies can’t be substantiated.
+Until more research is completed on the health effects of wild lettuce, the claims from certain websites and supplement companies can’t be substantiated.

-Though other types of sesquiterpene lactones from the Asteraceae plant family possess anti-inflammatory and antioxidant properties, it’s unknown if wild lettuce delivers the same benefits.
+Though other types of sesquiterpene lactones from the Asteraceae plant family have anti-inflammatory and antioxidant properties, it’s unknown whether wild lettuce delivers the same benefits.

 Due to the lack of research on wild lettuce supplements, the potential side effects of such supplements are unknown.